Apress/low-level-programming/errata.md

 " Their codes are 0x20, 0x9, and ~~0x10~~ 0xA, respectively."

+### Page 37, Section 1.3.2
+"Figure 1-3.
+Approximation of Intel 64: general purpose registers"

+To prevent confusion: `rip` and `rflags` are not general purpose registers, although they are shown on this figure.
+The name should be "general purpose registers, `rip` and `rflags`".

 ### Page 45, Section 3.4.1.

 "...fills the upper half of a wide register with ~~sign bit~~zero bits!"

+### Page 45, Section 3.4.2.

+CISC (~~Complete~~ Complex Instruction Set Computer)

 ### Page 57, Section 4.9.